 Meaning these 5 elements listed above are essential components for your website.
 Additionally, these are the 5 things viewers judge in order to determine if a website is reputable and worthy of their time and/or money.
 So what are some ways to make a great first impression?
-Introductory video, a value proposition statement, and giving inspiration.

 1. Introductory Videos

-Videos mean less reading and this can be an attractive option as some users preview visuals as opposed to text.
+Videos mean less reading and this can be an attractive option as some users prefer visuals as opposed to text.
 It is also a great way to introduce your product or even your company stating what your competitive advantages are, and what makes you stand apart from the rest.
 Did you know, video helps persuade 73% of people to buy a product or service.
 So what’s a good length for your video?
-It depends on the type of video featured on your webpage, but overall we recommend the shorter the better.
+It depends on the type of video featured on your webpage, but overall, the shorter the better.
 Here are a list of suggested video times from The Next Web:

 - Creative Commercials: 15-59 seconds